cocos/cocos-docs/en/getting-started/faq.md

 ### WeChat open data prompted wx.request can not find when loading avatar

 When you load a picture, the URL is missing such as .png suffix, `cc.loader.load` needs to be changed to incoming `{ url: url, type: "png" }`.

+For details, please refer to the **dragonBones/DragonMesh** in the [example-cases](https://github.com/cocos-creator/example-cases/tree/master/assets/cases/dragonbones).

 ### How to load dragonbones remotely from a server